16th Annual Meeting – Field Visits

 – Restoration: Transition towards production systems with zero deforestation and ecological restoration.

-– Sustainable Intensification: Increased productivity through agroecological practices in areas that have already been intervened.
+– Sustainable Intensification: Increased productivity through agroecological practices in areas that have already been disturbed.

 View this post on Instagram